 We put together this guide to help educate you on all things bug bites - the signs, what to do if you find yourself in a situation where you are caring for bug bites, as well as how to prevent them in the first place.

 If you are noticing a systemic - not local - reaction to an insect bite such as difficulty breathing or full-body hives, take them to the vet immediately as this can be indicative of a severe reaction.

-Without further ado, let's have a pow-wow about bug bites on dogs!
+Without further ado, here's a simple pet parents guide to bug bites on dogs!